PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

 \subsubsection{Taint Path Extraction}

-To generate a successful PoC exploit, it is crucial to understand how the input to the vulnerable function flows through the code and reaches the sensitive operations, commonly referred to as vulnerable sinks.
+To generate a successful PoC exploit, it is crucial to understand whether and how the input to the vulnerable function flows through the code and reaches the sensitive operations, commonly referred to as vulnerable sinks.
 Taint analysis is a technique that tracks the flow of data through the code by marking a certain input as tainted and propagating this taint through the code.
-We use the static taint analysis provided by CodeQL\footnote{\url{https://codeql.github.com/}}.
+Moreover, to narrow down the search space for the vulnerable function, \name{} attempts to extract a taint path from each of the candidate functions identified in the previous step to a vulnerable sink for locally exploitable vulnerabilities.
+If no taint path is found for a candidate function, that function is not considered for exploit generation.
+For remotely exploitable vulnerabilities, we also run the taint analysis starting at remote access endpoints, such as http request handlers.

 In our approach we define a taint path as a sequence of source code lines starting with the signature line in the definition of the vulnerable function, and ending with a vulnerable sink.
 Any lines of code that propagate the taint are also included in the taint path.
 To provide more context to the LLM, for each line in the taint path, we include three lines before and after it as additional context.
 If these context windows overlap, we merge them to avoid duplication.